 - B.A., English, California State University, San Bernardino, 2007

 - B.A., Philosophy, California State University, San Bernardino, 2007

-Cassie Patterson is the Assistant Director of the Center for Folklore Studies and the Director of the Folklore Archives.
+Cassie Rosita Patterson is the Associate Director of the Center for Folklore Studies and the Director of the Folklore Archives.
 Within folklore and Appalachian studies, Dr. Patterson's research interests include constructions of region, notions of place and home, the politics of commemoration and public display, and the acts of travel and staying put.
-She is particularly interested in the ways that Xennials and Millennials in the Appalachian region (re)create a sense of place for themselves in a changing environment.
-Together with Dr. Katherine Borland, Cassie co-created the Ohio Field School initiative, an archival collection and service-learning course teaching ethnographic methods through experiential learning.
+Together with Dr. Katherine Borland, Cassie co-created the Ohio Field School program, an archival collection and service-learning course teaching collaborative ethnographic methods through experiential learning.

 Dr. Patterson's current book project is tentatively titled, Staying, Returning, and Choosing Home: Placemaking Practices of Millennials in Southern Appalachian Ohio (advance contract from West Virginia University Press).

 "Managing an Academic Program."
 What Folklorists Do: Professional Possibilities in Folklore Studies, Ed.
 Tim Lloyd.
 Indiana University Press.
 (Forthcoming in October 2021)

 Borland, Katherine, Cassie Rosita Patterson, and Jasper Waugh-Quasebarth.
 "The Ohio Field School: A Collaborative Model for University-Community Research."
 Teaching for Equity, special issue of the Journal of Folklore and Education, edited by Selina Morales, vol. 7, 2020, pp. 120-135.